free-holmes/CS207_Final_Project/docs/documentation.md

 ```

 #### How to use
 Non-vector operations are almost identical to the forward mode.
 Primary difference is we now utilize a `Reverse` object instead of a `Var` object.
-In addition you must send a seed the function, typically with a value of `1`.
+In addition you must seed the function, typically with a value of `1`.

 ```python
 from autodiffpy import Reverse, exp